 Reports of domestic violence, often severe, continued during the year.
 Although assault is a crime, effective prosecution of offenses was rare.
-In many cases victims decided not to initiate legal charges against a family member because of family pressure, fear of further assault, or the belief that police would not involve themselves actively in what is seen as a private family problem.
 The traditional extended family unit deemed violence, abuse, and neglect directed against spouses or children as offenses against the entire family, not just the individual victims, and addressed them by a complex system of familial sanctions.
 Traditional methods of coping with family discord were breaking down with increasing urbanization, monetization of the economy, and greater emphasis on the nuclear family in which victims were isolated from traditional family support.
 No institution, including police, has succeeded in replacing the extended family system or in addressing directly the problem of family violence.

 Sexual Harassment: The law does not prohibit sexual harassment, and anecdotal reports suggested it occurred.